AI Mode

-AI Mode is a search feature within Google Search.
+AI Mode is a search feature used within Google Search.
 In March 2025, Google introduced an experimental "AI Mode" within its search platform, enabling users to input complex, multi-part queries and receive comprehensive, AI-generated responses.
-This feature uses Google's advanced Gemini 2.0 model, which enhances the system's reasoning capabilities and supports multimodal inputs, including text, images, and voice.
+This feature uses Google's Gemini model, which enhances the system's reasoning capabilities and supports multimodal inputs, including text, images, and voice.
+Users need to be signed in to be able to use the image generation features.
 Initially, AI Mode was available to Google One AI Premium subscribers in the United States, who could access it through the Search Labs platform.
 This phased rollout allowed Google to gather user feedback and refine the feature before a broader release.

-It is available to the public as of October 2025.